Copyright © 2010, 2016

 How must Herndon have felt when he read his senior partner's suggestion that he, Herndon, might be in favor of reverting the nation to the tyranny of monarchy from which it had been freed less than seventy years before?

-Surely, too, Herndon must have been unhappy with his responsbility for the day-to-day routine and maintenance of that "dull, dry place", as he described the office he shared with Lincoln, while Lincoln rode the circuit, met with clients and witnesses, and experienced life beyond the desk and the dust.
+Surely, too, Herndon apparently was unhappy with his responsbility for the day-to-day routine and maintenance of that "dull, dry place", as he described the office he shared with Lincoln, while Lincoln rode the circuit, met with clients and witnesses, and experienced life beyond the desk and the dust.
 What of the period when, as a Senator, Lincoln spent many months in the nationís capitol?
 When Lincoln was at home and working in the office, the flow of people there was much increased and often created an atmosphere of great comradery.
 All of that, however, focused on Lincoln the Indian-fighter, Lincoln the lawyer, Lincoln the politician ...
 Lincoln the story-teller.
 When he was gone again, how quickly did the scene return to one of cheerless drudgery?
 Then, when he departed finally for the highest office of the land and told Herndon to keep the practice going until he returned from the White House, how did Herndon truly feel?
 And how did he feel about never enjoying the privilege of a visit to the White House?